Meet the Leaders of EDULOG

 Linh Nguyen earned his Master’s degree in Computer Science from the Massachusetts Institute of Technology.
 At MIT, he worked with the Department of Defense, Raytheon, and MIT’s Lincoln Laboratories on projects that focused on applications of artificial intelligence: in particular, natural language processing and visual/geospatial machine learning.
 At EDULOG, he aims to apply state-of-the-art data modeling and computation techniques developed in artificial intelligence to problems that we face in the pupil transportation industry.

 Linh’s understanding of data modeling and its potential contributions to the transportation industry inspired him to join in his father’s vision and officially return to EDULOG.
 In his role as CTO, Linh is innovating and creating applications that will change the pupil transportation industry for decades to come.
 Seeing the potential and inherent benefits of optimized student transportation in a world market, Linh seized the opportunity to return to Montana to apply his extensive knowledge to this growing need.

-Tim Baigent is EDULOG’s Manager of Training.
-His focus is bringing adult learning theory to the organization, moving it to more of a student centric training environment.
-Prior to EDULOG he worked in a similar way for AT&T and the U.S. Army.
-He was also a certified K-12 teacher that taught every grade level while working in the U.S. and internationally.
+Tim Baigent is EDULOG’s Director of Product Support and Training.
+Prior to EDULOG he worked in a similar way for multiple Fortune 500 Companies and the US Army.
 He has a MA in international relations from the Lebanese American University and a MA certification in instructional design from the University of Arizona.